-Moreover, we have not yet set the initial level that will serve as the baseline for determining the percentage change and the amount that we will pay on your notes, if any, at maturity.
+Moreover, we have not yet set the initial level that will serve as the baseline for determining the percentage change or the maximum payment amount, each of which will affect the amount that we will pay on your notes, if any, at maturity.
 We will not do so until the trade date.
 As a result, the actual initial level may differ substantially from the level of the reference asset prior to the trade date.

 For these reasons, the actual performance of the reference asset over the life of your notes, as well as the amount payable at maturity, if any, may bear little relation to the hypothetical examples shown below or to the historical levels of the reference asset shown elsewhere in this pricing supplement.
-For information about the historical levels of the reference asset, see Information Regarding the Reference Asset Historical Information below.
+For information about the historical levels of the reference asset, see "Information Regarding the Reference Asset-Historical Information" below.
 Before investing in the offered notes, you should consult publicly available information to determine the levels of the reference asset between the date of this pricing supplement and the date of your purchase of the offered notes.